-Fiscal Council: member of the Fiscal Council are paid monthly fixed compensation amount only and are not eligible for the benefit plan.
+Fiscal Council: members of the Fiscal Council are paid monthly fixed compensation amount only and are not eligible for the benefit plan.
 Additionally, in accordance with applicable legislation, compensation members of the Fiscal Council may not be lower, for each acting member, than 10% of the fixed compensation assigned to each officer (i.e., not including benefits, representation allowances and profit sharing).

-Audit Committee: The members of the Audit Committee are paid monthly fixed compensation amount only are not eligible for the benefit plan.
-For those members of the Audit Committee who are also part of the Board of Directors, the compensation policy of the Board of Directors is applied.
+Audit Committee: The members of the Audit Committee are paid monthly fixed compensation amount only and can receive benefit.
+For those members of the Audit Committee who are also part of the Board of Directors, the compensation policy of the Board of Directors is applied for only one title.